 Valladolid Cenotes: Cenote San Lorenzo Oxman

 San Lorenzo Oxman is one of the best cenotes in Mexico!
-It’s one of our personal favourites because it is a perfect example of the open to cylindrical style cenotes.
+It’s one of our personal favorites because it is a perfect example of the open to cylindrical style cenotes.
 It has perfect blue water, rather than the greenish water the open to cenotes sometimes have.
 Plus it has many tree roots hanging all the way down to the water.
-Best of all, above the cenote is an old restored Hacienda…
+Best of all, above the cenote, is an old restored Hacienda…

-The Hacienda even has an outdoor swimming pool and restaurant/bar serving some traditional yucatecan food.
+The Hacienda even has an outdoor swimming pool and restaurant/bar serving some traditional Yucatecan food.
 It’s a non-tourist location and only 40 pesos entrance fee.
 This Valladolid Cenote is about 5-10 minutes drive south of the city.

 Cenote Suytun Valladolid

 One of the best cenotes near Valladolid (10 minutes drive east) for a cool photo pose!
-Cenote Suytun is an epic cave cenote with a defined light beam coming through a hole in the ceiling, and a man-made platform in the centre.
+Cenote Suytun is an epic cave cenote with a defined light beam coming through a hole in the ceiling, and a man-made platform in the center.
 At the right time of the day and year, the light will shine directly on the platform – let me know in the comments if you know when that is.

 This cenote is popular with bus tours – we arrived Thursday midday and a big bus was just leaving.
-Contact the cenote directly for best quiet times to visit.
+Contact the cenote directly for the best quiet times to visit.
 70 pesos.

 Cenote Zaci Valladolid

 A Valladolid cenote that is right in the heart of the city.
-It’s an open top, sunken cenote with lots of facilities for tourists.
+It’s an open-top, sunken cenote with lots of facilities for tourists.